1011X/Abstract/README.md

 There are a variety of vertex types, and their effects range from mechanical movement to electromagnetic forces to logic.

+**Neuron**: If the sum of its inputs pass a given threshold, it outputs a constant value to all neighbors.
+By default, the threshold is 1 and the output signal is 1.
+Might implement wear-out in the future.

+**Anchor**: The position of this vertex in the world is fixed, and cannot be moved by mouse, other vertices, or any unstoppable forces (untested).

+### Logic

 **Min**: The numerical equivalent of a boolean AND gate.
 Outputs the smallest number it receives as input.
 If there are no inputs, it returns positive infinity.

 **Max**: The numerical equivalent of a boolean OR gate.
 Outputs the largest number it receives as input.
 If there are no inputs, it returns negative infinity.

 **Negate**: The numerical equivalent of a boolean NOT gate.
 Outputs the negation of the max of its inputs.
 This also makes it a NOR gate.
 If there are no inputs, it returns positive infinity.

+### Interaction

 **Feedback**: Shows the value of the sum of its inputs.
 Doesn't output anything.

-**Neuron**: If the sum of its inputs pass a given threshold, it outputs a constant value to all neighbors.
-By default, the threshold is 1 and the output signal is 1.
-Might implement wear-out in the future.

 **Switch**: Can be in an off or on state.
 On state outputs positive infinity to all neighbors.
 Off state outputs negative infinity to all neighbors.
-Default is state is off.
+Default state is off.

-**Anchor**: The position of this vertex in the world is fixed, and cannot be moved by mouse, other vertices, or any unstoppable forces (untested).

 ### Planned Types